 Notification of the attack came from a third party, not from plant staff.

-The MSi team analysis concludes: "Given all the above, it would be prudent to add both protection and continuous monitoring to both the operational and business networks.
+The Mission Secure team analysis concludes: "Given all the above, it would be prudent to add both protection and continuous monitoring to both the operational and business networks.
 We routinely find during our assessment engagements numerous ways for an attacker to infect selective equipment, such as engineering laptops, printers and Voice Over Internet Protocol (VoIP) telephones, to bridge the gap between IT and OT networks."

 Cause for concern